bkerler/bkerler.github.io/_posts/2019-11-15-bring-light-to-the-darkness.md

 bjk@none:~/em7565$ binwalk -e SWI9X50C_01.09.04.00.cwe-level-2-components/MODM9X50-DSP29X50-SWI9X50C_01.09.04.00.cwe
 ```

-However this time, the file "190", binwalk extracted, has a ubifs filesystem header "UBI#".
+However this time, the file "190" that binwalk extracted, has a ubifs filesystem header "UBI#".
 In order to
 extract this image, we use @itsme's ubidump script, which I modified for python 3 [here](https://github.com/bkerler/qc_modem_tools).

 ```bash